 These are the most basic steps, so to make your stools a little more decorative, you may want to add designs, some kind of stain or other finish and possibly even a cloth cover for the seat.

-For more information to help your DIY project succeed, visit the links on the next page.
+For more information to help your DIY project succeed, visit the links below.